B-210, General Policy

 • Household does not have a secure mailing address.
 A local eligibility determination office is not a secure mailing address for this purpose.

 • Person has not received a requested replacement from the Lone Star Help Desk within seven calendar days after the order date reflected on the EBT system.
-EBT issuance staff must identify these replacements on Form H1173, EBT Card Issuance Log, by writing “VR” (Vendor Replacement) under the Replacement Column and report them to the EBT regional coordinator or designee at the end of each month.
+EBT issuance staff must identify these replacements on Form H1173, EBT Card Issuance Log, by writing “VR” (Vendor Replacement) under the Replacement Column.

 SNAP